fix8mt/uri/README.md

 </details>

 ## iii.
 Use the factory
-Create a URI from the supplied initializer list.
+Create a URI from an initializer list.
 Print out the result.

 <details><summary><i>source</i></summary>
 <p>